 Like any other tool, onboarding a customer on a self-serve basis for a new SaaS product is a huge challenge.

-In the beginning, for Inbox Pirates events were captured with several analytical tools and they were surprised to see 1 out of every 2 customers had skipped the onboarding process.
+In the beginning, Inbox Pirates events were captured with several analytical tools, and they were surprised to see 1 out of every 2 customers had skipped the onboarding process.

-Bharadwaj heavily emphasizes that “If you can’t measure it, you can’t improve it”.
-Inbox Pirates uses a wide variety of tools including Google Analytics, Posthog, Splitbee, Amplitude, and Crewcharge’s internal tool to measure onboarding as well as homepage signups.
+Bharadwaj emphasizes, “If you can’t measure it, you can’t improve it”.
+Inbox Pirates uses a wide variety of tools, including Google Analytics, Posthog, Splitbee, Amplitude, and Crewcharge’s internal tool to measure onboarding as well as homepage signups.
 However, it was Clarity that was able to provide a detailed picture of the problem.